Soares/simplifience.com/post/sample/semicircle.md

 ---

 <div class="caution" markdown="block">
 This is not a standard simplifience article.
 It provides a brief view of the nature of $\pi$ as is necessary to understand @post[Euler's identity]sample/identity.
-Both $\pi$ and Euler's identity are @post[contrives]intro/contrives, which are normally @post[avoided]intro/taboo.
+Both $\pi$ and Euler's identity are @post[contrives]intro/contrives, which are normally avoided.
 </div>

 You've probably been taught that $\pi ≈ 3.14$.
 You might know it has something to do with circles.
 More specifically, $\pi$ is the ratio of a circle's circumference to it's diameter.
 If you walk $\pi$ diameters around a circle you'll come all the way around.